brightway-lca/brightway2-io/README.rst

 Importing from ecospold 1
 -------------------------

+Importing from ecospold 1 is relatively simple.
+Multioutput products are allocated to single output products using the given allocation factors using the strategy ``es1_allocate_multioutput``.
+The reference product is then assigned using the strategy ``assign_only_product_as_production``.

+Next, some basic data cleanup is performed.
+Integer codes are removed, as these are not used consistently by different LCA software (``clean_integer_codes``).
+Unspecified subcategories are removed (i.e. ``('air', 'unspecified')`` is changed to ``('air',)``) using ``drop_unspecified_subcategories``.
+Biosphere exchange names and categories are normalized using ``normalize_biosphere_categories`` and ``normalize_biosphere_names``.
+Biosphere exchanges are removed, as biosphere flows do not have locations (``strip_biosphere_exc_locations``).

+Next, a unique activity code is generated for each dataset, using a combination of the name, categories, location, and unit (``set_code_by_activity_hash``).

+Finally, biosphere flows are linked to the default biosphere database, and internal technosphere flows are linked using ``link_technosphere_by_activity_hash``.

 Importing from ecospold 2
 -------------------------

+Importing from ecospold 2 is a bit complex, because although ecospold 2 gives unique IDs for many fields, which helps in linking, the current implementation has some `known issues <http://www.ecoinvent.org/database/ecoinvent-version-3/ecoinvent-v30/known-data-issues/>`__which have to be resolved or ignored by the importer.

+.. warning:: Brightway2 cannot reproduce the LCI and LCIA results given by the ecoinvent centre.
+The technosphere matrix used by ecoinvent cannot be reproduced from the provided unit process datasets.
+However, the differences for most products are quite small.

+We start by removing some exchanges from most datasets.
+Specifically, we remove exchanges with amounts of zero, both coproducts and technosphere or biosphere inputs (``remove_zero_amount_coproducts`` and ``remove_zero_amount_inputs_with_no_activity``).

+We then assign reference products.
+Although each unit process should have a single output, coproducts which have been allcoated away are often still included, with amounts of zero.
+We use two strategies to choose the reference product: ``es2_assign_only_product_with_amount_as_reference_product`` and ``assign_only_product_as_production``.

+Next, a composite code is generated, using the UUID of the activity and the product (``create_composite_code``).

+Biosphere flow exchanges are now normalized (``drop_unspecified_subcategories``) and linked (``link_biosphere_by_flow_uuid``).
+Internal technosphere exchanges are also linked, using the composite codes (``link_internal_technosphere_by_composite_code``).

+Not all technosphere exchanges are linked, however.
+We need to drop two different types of exchanges, as we have no way of linking them.
+First, there are some exchanges with listed products but no listed activities - and no activity in the database produces these products.
+Removal is done with the strategy ``delete_exchanges_missing_activity``.

+Additionally, there are some exchanges with listed products and activities - but the given activity doesn't produce the listed product.
+These exchanges also have to be deleted, using the strategy ``delete_ghost_exchanges``.

+.. note:: As of March 2015, only the cutoff version completely avoids the two problems listed above.

 Importing from SimaPro
 ----------------------

+Importing SimaPro CSV files is also a bit of a headache.
+Pré, the makers of SimaPro, have done a lot of work to make LCA software accessible and understandable.
+This work includes making changes to process names and other metadata, which makes linking these processes back to original ecoinvent data difficult.
+Fortunately, Pré has been very helpful is supplying correspondence files, which we can use to move (to the best of our ability) from the "SimaPro world" to "ecoinvent world".

+.. note:: Importing SimaPro XML export files is not recommended, as there are bugs with exporting ecoinvent 3 processes.

 What to do with unmatched exchanges?
 ------------------------------------